straytech/oneString/README.md

 A simple DIY usb ribbon synthesizer controller

 This project was originally released on May 15, 2012.
 It is available here for reference.
-Though updates are no longer being created, I will builders and kit owners as possible.
+Though updates are no longer being created, I will support builders and kit owners as possible.

 #### Description
 Inspired by the simplicity of the one-string “Diddley-Bow” of Delta Blues, the oneString controller is a super-simple and highly-expressive controller for laptop musicians.
 It’s designed to be an easy to construct, open-source USB MIDI ribbon controller for musicians looking for a new way to perform and compose.